-The first lever for action is the type of energy used, which may vary in carbon intensivity.
+The first lever for action is the type of energy used, which can be more or less carbon-intensive.
 Colisée has set itself the ambitious target of using 100% renewable electricity by 2025.
-In 2023, the proportion of electricity from renewable sources reached 89% (including guarantees of origin and solar panels).
+In 2024, the proportion of electricity from renewable sources reached 96% (including guarantees of origin and solar panels).

-Since 2022, the majority of French facilities have also been supplied with biogas, with lower emissions than fossil gas.
+Since 2022, the majority of French plants have also been supplied with biogas, with lower emissions than fossil gas.

 In addition, the second lever for action involves improving the energy efficiency of buildings.
-A campaign of energy audits carried out by expert firms is helping to identify ways of increasing the energy efficiency of buildings.
+An energy audit campaign carried out by expert firms identifies ways of increasing the energy efficiency of buildings.

-The third lever for action is to work on the amount of energy consumed.
-Raising awareness among staff and residents is crucial to creating a collective commitment to eco-responsible behaviour.
+The third lever for action is to work on the quantity of energy consumed.
+Raising awareness among staff and residents is crucial, to create a collective commitment to eco-responsible behavior.